Home Our Hope

 3

-Some people believe that the original temple was a symbolic picture of the nature of man, with its outer court (body), inner court (mind), and Holy of Holies (spirit).
-The Ark of the Covenant symbolizing Jesus and the spirit of God should rule from the Holy of Holies.
+The primary reason these dimensions are given is to describe a temple that will be built in our future, but some people believe there is an additional meaning.
+The original Old Testament temple was a symbolic picture of the nature of man, with its outer court (body), inner court (mind), and Holy of Holies (spirit).
+The Ark of the Covenant symbolizes Jesus, and the Menorah symbolizes the spirit of God should rule from the Holy of Holies.

-These people therefore wonder if the differences between that temple and Ezekiel's temple are telling us something about the resurrection bodies we will have.
+Therefore these people wonder if the differences between that temple and Ezekiel's temple are telling us something about the resurrection bodies we will have.
+If so, it isn’t clear how.

 Now a river flowed out of Eden to water the garden; and from there it divided and became four rivers (Genesis 2:10).